CR1 & IR1 Spouse Visa Guide

 To ensure that you provide the necessary documentation in support of your application for either a CR1 visa or an IR1 visa, it is always best to have an expert in immigration law help you and your spouse prepare both your petition and application, and to advise you on what documents you will need to take with you when you attend your immigrant interview.
 In this way, you can maximise the prospects of a successful outcome, where failure to bring all the relevant documentation will often delay issuance of your CR1 or IR1 visa.

-The cost of filing Form I-130 is currently $535.
-You or your spouse will also be required to pay a visa application processing fee of $325, plus a $120 affidavit of support fee.
-Finally, there is an immigrant visa fee of $220, for USCIS to produce and mail your green card.
+The cost of filing Form I-130 is currently $675.
+You or your spouse will also be required to pay a visa application processing fee of $325 for the DS-260 form, plus a $120 affidavit of support fee.
+Finally, there is an immigrant visa fee of $235, for USCIS to produce and mail your green card.

 If you are granted a CR1 visa, there will be an additional fee when applying to remove your conditional permanent residency status after a period of 2 years.
 There will also be an additional fee to renew your IR1 visa after a period of 10 years.

-Applying for either a CR1 visa or an IR1 visa can take several months.
+Applying for either a CR1 visa or an IR1 visa can take typically around 10 months.
 This is because there are two stages to this process; the filing of a petition on your behalf by your US spouse, together with an application and interview at your local US Embassy or Consulate.

 However, since there is no cap on the number of spousal visas issued each year, applicants do not need to wait for their priority dates to become current.
 Immediately after your petition is approved by USCIS, you can start your immigrant visa application.